brianmcn/Zelda1RandoTools/doc/use.md

 You can click the '**Show HotKeys**' button in the legend to pop out a resizable window with a 'cheat sheet' of your [hotkey mappings](extras.md#hotkeys).

 You can click the '**Show/Run Custom**' button to run some custom actions.
-This is an experimental feature, which may be useful to folks who commonly view images of maps or use notes or other programs concurrently with the tracker.
+This is an experimental feature, which may be useful to folks who commonly view images or web pages of maps or use notes or other programs concurrently with the tracker.
 You can control the behaviors of this button by editing the file ShowRunCustom.txt.
 The text file format is self-describing.
 (Pressing the button will create a template ShowRunCustom.txt file if it does not exist, and offer you a chance to edit it.)

 You can click the '**Save**' button to save all of the current tracker state; it will automatically be saved to a file with the current date and time in the filename.
 Use this e.g. when you need to stop playing now and want to continue playing the same seed tomorrow.